asyncapi/parser-go/README.md

 Documents provided for the AsyncAPI Parser can be in the `.yaml` or `.json` formats.
 If a document is invalid, the parser provides a message listing all errors.
 If a document is valid, the parser provides dereferenced output.
 During the dereference process the AsyncAPI parser substitutes a reference with a full definition.
 The dereferenced output is always in the `.json` format.

+> :warning: This package doesn't support AsyncAPI 1.x anymore.
+We recommend to upgrade to the latest AsyncAPI version using the [AsyncAPI converter](https://github.com/asyncapi/converter-js).
+If you need to convert documents on the fly, you may use the [Node.js](https://github.com/asyncapi/converter-js) or [Go](https://github.com/asyncapi/converter-go) converters.

 ## Prerequisites

 - [Golang](https://golang.org/dl/) version 1.12+